 By having the little green lock on the browser bar, you’re guaranteeing to your customer that your site can be trusted.

 If your website requires the exchange of any personal information, then you might want to consider getting an SSL certificate.
 If your user is required to enter their credit card information, then an SSL certificate is almost mandatory.

 However, you don’t always need a sitewide SSL certificate.
 Since going through multiple levels of encryption can slow down your website it may be disadvantageous to have certain pages of your site encrypted.
 There’s also a decent cost involved in order to get your site verified and operating effectively, so this also has to be considered.

 If you’re doing business online and are exchanging sensitive information with your visitors, then an SSL certificate will provide an additional layer of security, while increasing your trustworthiness.

-Many of HostGator’s hosting plans come with a SSL certificate included, or available for a small cost.
+All of HostGator’s hosting plans come with a SSL certificate included, or an upgraded package available for a small cost.
 Whether you need SSL encryption for your eCommerce site or something else, you can secure your site today – to learn more, click here or the image below.